-A wine-like drink within the meaning of the German Federal Law is an alcoholic drink (at least 5% vol. actual alcohol content) which can be enjoyed like wine and is similar to it in its obvious characteristics (such as appearance, taste or smell).
-According to German food law, these are beverages produced by alcoholic fermentation, but not from grapes, such as fruit wines (cider, perry, currant, etc), honey wine (mead) and rice wine.
-In Austria, fruit wines are not considered wine-like beverages, but are regulated in the wine law.
-See also under wine-based drinks and mixed wine drinks as well as special wines (from Alcopopwein to Zwölfapostelwein).
+A wine-like beverage in the sense of the German federal law is a beverage containing alcohol (at least 5% vol. existing alcohol content), which can be enjoyed like wine and is similar to it in terms of sensuous characteristics (such as appearance, taste or smell).
+According to German food law, these are beverages produced by alcoholic fermentation, but not from grapes, such as fruit wines (apple wine, pear wine, currant wine etc), honey wine (mead) and rice wine.
+In Austria, fruit wines do not count as wine-like beverages, but are regulated by the Wine Act.
+See also under wine-based be verages and mixed wine beverages as well as special wines (from alcopop wine to Zwölfapostelwein).

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten